Mental Health Facilities in West Virginia

 20 Mental Health Facilities in West Virginia

-United Summit Center Gilmer County - Glenville, WV
+United Summit Center - Weston, WV

 Potomac Highlands Guild Grant County Clinic Office - Petersburg, WV

 Potomac Highlands Guild Grant County Clinic Office is a mental health facility in Petersburg, WV, located at 7 Mountain View Street, 26847 zip code.
 Potomac Highlands Guild Grant County Clinic Office offers Outpatient treatment.
-Potomac Highlands Guild Grant County Clinic Office provides Psychotropic medication, Behavior modification and Individual psychotherapy to Young adults, Children/adolescents and Adults.
-Some other services offered by Potomac Highlands Guild Grant County Clinic Office include Case management, Mentoring/peer support/consumer-run services and Suicide prevention services.
+Potomac Highlands Guild Grant County Clinic Office provides Individual psychotherapy, Behavior modification and Psychotropic medication to Children/adolescents, Adults and Young adults.
+Some other services provided by Potomac Highlands Guild Grant County Clinic Office include Mentoring/peer support/consumer-run services, Suicide prevention services and Case management.

-Valley Comprehensive Cmhc Inc - Kingwood, WV
+Valley Comprehensive Cmhc Inc - Marlinton, WV

-Behavioral Health Services Shenandoah Valley Medical Systems is a mental health facility in Charles Town, WV, located at 44 Trifecta Place, Suite 205, 25414 zip code.
-Behavioral Health Services Shenandoah Valley Medical Systems offers Outpatient treatment.
-Behavioral Health Services Shenandoah Valley Medical Systems provides Trauma therapy, Individual psychotherapy and Behavior modification to Seniors 65 or older, Children/adolescents and Young adults.
-Some other services offered by Behavioral Health Services Shenandoah Valley Medical Systems include Family psychoeducation, Education services and Suicide prevention services.
+Behavioral Health Services Shenandoah Valley Medical System Inc is a mental health facility in Martinsburg, WV, located at 99 Tavern Road, 25402 zip code.
+Behavioral Health Services Shenandoah Valley Medical System Inc offers Outpatient treatment.
+Behavioral Health Services Shenandoah Valley Medical System Inc provides Behavior modification, Cognitive behavioral therapy and Couples/family therapy to Young adults, Adults and Children/adolescents.
+Behavioral Health Services Shenandoah Valley Medical System Inc also supports Persons who have experienced trauma.
+Some other services provided by Behavioral Health Services Shenandoah Valley Medical System Inc include Court-ordered outpatient treatment, Diet and exercise counseling and Suicide prevention services.

 Westbrook Health Services Inc New Day Crisis Stabilization Unit - Parkersburg, WV

 Westbrook Health Services Inc New Day Crisis Stabilization Unit is a mental health facility in Parkersburg, WV, located at 2121 1/2 7th Street, 26101 zip code.
 Westbrook Health Services Inc New Day Crisis Stabilization Unit offers Partial hospitalization/day treatment.
-Westbrook Health Services Inc New Day Crisis Stabilization Unit provides Group therapy, Integrated dual diagnosis disorder treatment and Psychotropic medication to Adults, Young adults and Seniors 65 or older.
+Westbrook Health Services Inc New Day Crisis Stabilization Unit provides Psychotropic medication, Integrated dual diagnosis disorder treatment and Group therapy to Seniors 65 or older, Young adults and Adults.
 Westbrook Health Services Inc New Day Crisis Stabilization Unit also supports Persons with co-occurring mental and substance use disorders.
-Some other services provided by Westbrook Health Services Inc New Day Crisis Stabilization Unit include Case management and Suicide prevention services.
+Some other services offered by Westbrook Health Services Inc New Day Crisis Stabilization Unit include Case management and Suicide prevention services.

-Westbrook Health Services Inc - Parkersburg, WV
+Seneca Health Services Inc - Marlinton, WV

 Fairmont Regional Medical Center Department Of Psychiatry - Fairmont, WV

 Fairmont Regional Medical Center Department Of Psychiatry is a mental health facility in Fairmont, WV, located at 1325 Locust Avenue, 26554 zip code.
 Fairmont Regional Medical Center Department Of Psychiatry offers Hospital inpatient treatment.
-Fairmont Regional Medical Center Department Of Psychiatry provides Cognitive behavioral therapy, Group therapy and Dialectical behavior therapy to Adults, Young adults and Seniors 65 or older.
-Fairmont Regional Medical Center Department Of Psychiatry also supports Seniors or older adults, Persons with co-occurring mental and substance use disorders and Persons who have experienced trauma.
+Fairmont Regional Medical Center Department Of Psychiatry provides Psychotropic medication, Behavior modification and Group therapy to Seniors 65 or older, Young adults and Adults.
+Fairmont Regional Medical Center Department Of Psychiatry also supports Persons with Alzheimer's or dementia, Persons with post-traumatic stress disorder and Persons who have experienced trauma.

-Saint Marys Medical Center Behavioral Health - Huntington, WV
+Cammack Childrens Center - Huntington, WV

 Finding Mental Health Treatment Centers in West Virginia